Where to Inject Testosterone: Intramuscular vs. Subcutaneous Injections

 While the UC study provides valuable data on four specific lab test values of concern and is one of the most recent studies on the topic of subcutaneous versus intramuscular testosterone injections, it is not the only information we have available.
 An additional Journal of Clinical Endocrinology study found that normal serum testosterone levels were maintained through SubQ injections.
 Most patients preferred the injection method due to less injection site pain.
 Similar results were found in a study headed by Dr. Al-Futais in a Canadian study that ran for one year in 2002.

 Similar results for subcutaneous testosterone injections have also been found in female-to-male (FTM) transgender people-based testosterone studies.
 The Journal of Clinical Endocrinology and Metabolism reported that FTM patients administering SubQ testosterone were found to easily reach stable and normal testosterone levels along with suitable E2 levels.
 The study concluded that SubQ testosterone injections are both safe and effective.
+These findings are particularly relevant for those undergoing gender affirming hormone therapy, as they highlight the effectiveness and patient preference for SubQ injections.

 Although far less in-depth than we previously mentioned, a final study of note was published in the Journal of the Endocrine Society.
 Similar results to the reviews mentioned above were found, along with no significant changes between IM and SubQ patients relating to (dihydrotestosterone) DHT.
 Interestingly, unlike the UC study, this study also measured no notable difference in E2 levels between the two categories.
 However, it must be noted; this particular study only included a single injection of Testosterone Undecanoate at 1000mg.

-How to Inject Testosterone Subcutaneously?
+How to Inject Testosterone Using Subcutaneous Injections?

-Due to the small needle size, you may find it slightly more slowly to draw the testosterone into the insulin syringe.
+Due to the small needle size, you may find it slightly more difficult to draw the testosterone into the insulin syringe.
 But most men on TRT use 50-100 mg twice per week, which amounts to 0.25 to 0.5 ml of a 200 mg/ml Testosterone Cypionate or Enanthate formulation commonly used in the United States.
 Those small volumes load up in just 1-2 minutes.

 Many TRT clinics prescribe protocols to patients to inject their testosterone subcutaneously once or twice weekly.
 This protocol effectively maintains stable testosterone levels with small, more frequent doses than the old dose of 200 mg once every two weeks.
 Two injections that split the weekly dose twice per week will suffice for most patients, such as a Monday and Thursday protocol.